There could be times in your recovery when you feel down, anxious or overwhelmed and find it hard to cope with the impact it’s having on you.

 Here we stick to the general terms talking therapies and therapists.

 Each session with your therapist will be a one-to-one conversation lasting about an hour.
 They will ask you how you’re feeling and what is making you feel that way.
-They will discuss how you react to these feelings, help you come to terms with them and change your behaviour, so that you feel more in control of your emotions.
+They will discuss how you react to these feelings and, together, you'll talk about ways you can try to change your behaviour and thoughts so that you feel more in control of your emotions and life surrounding them.

 If you would like to try a talking therapy, your medical team or GP can refer you.
 In England, it’s also possible to access free treatment through the Improving Access to Psychological Therapies (IAPT) programme.
 This NHS service allows people with stress and anxiety problems to refer themselves directly to services in their local area.